-Sometimes the 504 gateway timeout error may simply be caused by a temporary glitch on your WordPress hosting servers.
-Give it a few minutes and then try reloading your website.
+Sometimes, the 504 gateway timeout error code may simply be caused by connectivity issues on your WordPress hosting servers.
+Give it a few minutes, and then try reloading your WordPress website.

 If the issue disappears, then you don’t need to take any further steps.
 However, if the error persists or reappears after a while, then continue reading to troubleshoot and fix the problem.

-If that fixes the issue, then it’s likely that your hosting server is blocking the firewall IP addresses which can cause this issue.
-You will need to contact your firewall service provider to get their list of IP addresses, and then contact your web host to whitelist those IPs.
+If that fixes the issue, then your hosting server is likely blocking the firewall IP addresses, which can cause this issue.
+You will need to contact your firewall service provider to get their list of IP addresses and then contact your web host to whitelist those IPs.

 4. Disable Your Network Proxy